ptdriscoll/klrn-corporate-support-front-end/README.md

 `npm start` launches scaffolding, in a Windows environment, using an npm workflow and Boostrap 4.
 Dependencies include JQuery and Popper.js.

-`npm run build` concatenates and compresses the CSS and JavaScript files and copies all assets into a dist folder.
+`npm run build` copies the src folder to the dist folder, and concatenates and compresses the CSS and JavaScript files.

 ### Plugins